 On your way you can except sharks and mantas galore, exciting channel diving, whale sharks, and even the occasional frogfish – what’s not to love?

 The Maldives were one of the first countries to open back up for tourism in 2020 and they have done so pretty successfully.
-Traveling there is possible and even resort hopping is a go – with restrictions and strict health protocols in place of course!
+Traveling there is possible and even island hopping is a go!
+Unless you show symptoms you will not need any testing done or even a proof of vaccine.
+Mask wearing is also voluntary and only required in health facilities.

 I have been dreaming of diving in Jordan for a while now.
 Last year I was invited to go to Aqaba on a press trip alas it was the first of many trips that got canceled.
 So for now I am still dreaming…